GaloisInc/saw-training/Glossary.rst

   testing
     The practice of finding empirical evidence that a program lives up to a :term:`specification`.

+  Term
+    A SAWScript Term is a symbolic value that can only represent values, not pointers.
+This is in contrast to a :term:`SetupValue`, which is a superclass of Terms and Pointers.
+    Arguments passed to Cryptol functions must be Terms.

   verification
     The practice of finding mathematical evidence that a program lives